chlyn/COSC430_Project/README.md

   ![image](https://github.com/user-attachments/assets/e93a14a8-e285-46b4-8cff-00e6509f478e)

 - **`bg <job>` command**
-  Resumes a stopped job in the background
+  <br>Resumes a stopped job in the background

 - **`fg <job>` command**
-  Resumes a stopped job or currently running background job in the foreground
+  <br>Resumes a stopped job or currently running background job in the foreground

 > **Work in progress:**
 > The following built-in commands still need to be implemented: